saad1725/autify-test/README.md

 FastAPI Application
 Overview

-This repository contains a FastAPI application that provides [brief description of your application].
+This repository contains a FastAPI application that provides access to the facebook LLM for coding known as codeLama-7b-hf.
 Installation

-    Clone the repository:
+    Clone the repository: git clone https://github.com/saad1725/autify-test.git

-    bash

-git clone <repository-url>

 Install dependencies:

-bash

     pip install -r requirements.txt

 Usage
 Running with Uvicorn

-    Run the FastAPI application with Uvicorn:

-    bash

     uvicorn main:app --reload

 The application will start running at http://localhost:8000.

 Access the API endpoints using a web browser or API client.

 Running with Docker

-    Build the Docker image:

-    bash

-docker build -t my-fastapi-app .
+    Build the Docker image: docker build -f codelama-fastapi.Dockerfile -t my-fastapi-app .

 Run the Docker container: